-- Transfer credits will not be computed into a student's FGCU grade point average.
+- Transfer credits will not be computed into a student's FGCU institutional grade point average.

 - Transcripts must be in the original sealed envelope of the issuing institution to be considered official.
 Any transcript that is not in English or if the course work has not been taken in a U.S. institution must be accompanied by a certified evaluation.
 For academic work completed at non-U.S. institutions, a credential evaluation is required for all undergraduate and graduate programs.
 All coursework required for an admissions decision must be evaluated by an international evaluation agency.
 Agency recommendations are listed on the international admission website.
 The applicant pays for this service and contacts the evaluating agency directly.
 If you have previously attended FGCU in pursuit of a degree, you do not need to submit your FGCU transcripts.
 All documents submitted become the property of FGCU and cannot be returned or forwarded.
 A course by course evaluation is required for any college courses taken and is recommended for high school equivalency unless a GPA is included in the evaluation.
 If so, then a document by document evaluation will suffice.
 You need to request that the agency send the results directly by mail to Undergraduate Admissions Office as an official document.

-- All transfer credit evaluations are completed after admission to the University and prior to the student's orientation.
+- All transfer credit evaluations are completed during the evaluation process to determine admissions to the university.
 Only official transcripts will be evaluated.